smohtashim/--About-me--/README.md

 - 👋🙋 Hi, I’m **Syed Mohtashim Ali**
-     I'm a passionate web developer with a diverse skill set, and a keen interest in automation and web scraping.
+     I'm a passionate Web developer with a diverse skill set, and a keen interest in automation and web scraping.
 - 👀 I’m continuously learning and exploring new technologies, to enhance my skills and stay updated with the latest trends in web development.